 Billing statements are uploaded electronically to the FVSU Student Account Suite if there has been any activity resulting in a balance.
 In addition, all currently enrolled students will receive e-mail notices regarding their account balance at their FVSU Wildcat email address.
 Students are responsible for verifying their account has been paid in full by the payment deadlines posted on the academic calendar.

 Important: Maintain an Accurate Mailing Address

 Students are required to maintain an accurate address with the school.
 Update your address on the Personal Information page in Banner Web, or submit a Change of Address Form, available from the Office of the Registrar.

 Failure to receive a student account statement in the mail is not an adequate reason for nonpayment.

 If a student account is sent to a collection agency, additional fees will be added to the balance due.
-These fees may add up to over 33% of the original balance due.
+These fees may add up to 15% of the original balance due.
 In addition, the collection agency may report the delinquency to a credit bureau.

 An Accounts Receivable (AR) hold is placed on accounts with a balance that is past due.
 The balance can originate from tuition, fees, room and meals, fines, financial aid reductions, course load adjustments or other financial activity on your account.
 An AR hold prevents registration, viewing grades, receiving transcripts, and access to academic records and University services.